-The following is the script I wrote myself for a speech given to a group of 5th-8th grade girls at the culmination of their time at Camp Infinity coding camp, put on my the Michigan Council of Women in Technology.
+The following is the script I wrote myself for a speech given to a group of 5th-8th grade girls at the culmination of their time at Camp Infinity coding camp, put on my the Michigan Council for Women in Technology.
 I can say the actual talk was only about 70% on script, but these are the points I raised.
 After the presentation I led an activity databending and creating art through hexcode manipulation, using trial and error.

 Two short years ago we bought the house we live in now.
 We went from just the two of us, living in a two bedroom apartment, to owning our own home, in a much quicker span of time than I ever expected.